 Michael Brecker was known for transcribing guitar players.
 Experiment and see what instruments besides your own that you like.

 6.)
-Instead of focusing so much on chords, focus on rhythm
+Instead of focusing on chords, focus on rhythm

 Harmony seems to be at the forefront of every teaching method and everyone’s mind.
 Not to say that it’s not important – it’s extremely important.